JavierOrdonezA/MultiTelescopeAligner-IRIS-ALMA-and-SDO-images/README.md

 ## Usage and Examples
 Detailed examples on how to utilize the functions are provided in the `Guide_Example_and_Results` folder.
 This includes a comprehensive guide on the types of data (formats) that should be used as input for the functions.
 Please refer to the `Guide_Example_and_Results` directory to understand the setup and execution of functions within this library.

+## Methodology

+### Data Acquisition

+Data is systematically sourced from ALMA, IRIS, and SDO, focusing on regions observed simultaneously by these telescopes.
+The SALSA database is instrumental in identifying relevant observational data.